 If you’re going to be outside on a day that’s raining, it’s important your team knows this.

-This isn’t just useful to please talent, but for your gear as well.
+This isn’t just useful to please talent, but for your camera equipment as well.
 If you know ahead of time you may not get the shot you need because of weather conditions, you have more time to plan an alternative.

 Or it could be as simple as a crew member not complaining every two seconds because they didn’t bring a raincoat.
 If you put it on the call sheet, you’ve covered your bases.

-If anything happens on-set, time won’t be wasted searching for the nearest hospital.
+If anything happens on set (hopefully it doesn’t), time won’t be wasted searching for the nearest hospital.
+The information will already be readily available to everyone who needs it.

 Signify street parking or an area where parking is permitted.